Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials: Additional Related Works

 \section{Additional Related Works}

-In the context of extracting real-world materials from single images, the methodologies most closely related to our work are Material Palette\cite{lopes2023material} and Photoshape\cite{park2018photoshape}.
+In the context of extracting real-world materials from single images, the methodologies most closely related to our work are Material Palette \cite{lopes2023material} and Photoshape \cite{park2018photoshape}.
 Material Palette enables the extraction of materials at the region level from a single image, generating tilable texture maps for corresponding areas.
 Photoshape, on the other hand, automates the assignment of real materials to different parts of a 3D shape by training a material classification network.
 However, this approach needs the training of a material classifier, which is constrained to a limited set of object categories (e.g., chairs) and material types.
 Besides, both methods require rendered images of objects with real materials as input.

-Our problem setting poses a more challenging task, as illustrated in \cref{fig:comp}, which involves identifying and recovering the original material properties from images of objects that only have a diffuse map, in addition to generating different material maps for the entire object.
+Our problem setting poses a more challenging task, as illustrated in \Cref{fig:comp}, which involves identifying and recovering the original material properties from images of objects that only have a albedo map, in addition to generating different material maps for the entire object.
 Humans have the capacity to intuitively infer the underlying material properties of 3D objects from single images containing only shape and basic colors.
 This capability is attributed to our robust material recognition abilities and comprehensive prior knowledge of object categories, colors, and material attributes.
-Building on this concept, our approach harnesses the potent image recognition capabilities and prior knowledge inherent in large-scale multimodal language models to efficiently execute region-level material extraction and identification, which is further enhanced by subsequent 2D-3D alignment and diffuse-reference techniques to generate and apply material texture maps for physically realistic rendering of 3D objects.
+Building on this concept, our approach harnesses the potent image recognition capabilities and prior knowledge inherent in large-scale multimodal language models to efficiently execute region-level material extraction and identification, which is further enhanced by subsequent 2D-3D alignment and albedo-referenced techniques to generate and apply material texture maps for physically realistic rendering of 3D objects.
+Furthermore, ~\cite{lopes2023material} extracts the material takes 3 to 4 minutes, and process an image containing three materials takes more than 10 minutes.
+In contrast, our method takes only about 1 to 2 minutes to match and generate all the materials.